litJL/manga-reader/README.md

 ## How to use
 ```
-bun dev --host
+bun dev
 ```
-to start a dev server.
-Scan the generated qr code to try it on the phone.
+then just follow instructions in the console.

+## Mobile
+Mobile does not really work because of the proxy.
+I'm still working on fixing the issue.